-Identity and access management systems, sometimes also called user provisioning, access governance or identity governance and administration systems, externalize the management of users, identity attributes and security entitlements out of individual systems and applications, into a shared infrastructure.
+Identity and access management (IAM) systems, sometimes also called user provisioning, access governance or identity governance and administration (IGA) systems, externalize the management of users, identity attributes and security entitlements out of individual systems and applications, into a shared infrastructure.

-IAM systems make the creation, management and deactivation of login IDs, home directories, mail folders and security entitlements faster, less costly and more reliable.
+IAM systems make the creation, management and deactivation of login accounts, home directories, mail folders and security entitlements faster, less costly and more reliable.
 This is done by automating business processes for as onboarding, change requests and deactivation for each user community and by linking these processes to the systems and applications that have account repositories.

 IAM systems generally implement one or more of the following processes: